yam-finance/yam-protocol/README.md

 ## The Protocol
 The whale fights the shrimp, and it has never changed since ancient times.
 Who said shrimp can't fight big whales?
 As long as we are united!

 Shrimp is a community that gathers all investors.
 We share the latest Pump tokens and collectively discuss the latest DeFi technology!
-Anyone who holds 5% of Shrimp Coins can make a Advanced Pool.
+Anyone who holds 3000 $Shrimp Coins can make a Advanced Pool.
 All Shrimp Holders will start marketing your token! why?
 Because we are a group of people who want to fight whales.

-## Shrimp strategy
-When the new token goes online, the shrimps will give back to the community.
-After the community votes , we will open a new pool, and the total amount of each pool will be fixed at 30,678 Shrimp.
-We will use the power of the shrimp community to attract more shrimps.

 ## Level of ocean
 🐋 Humpback Whale = 5000 BTC or more